cameyoox/kayoox/uk/index.md

 ---
 layout: default-en
-title: Price tracker for Yoox
+title: Score the best deals in Yoox
-description: Price tracker for Yoox
+description: Score the best deals in Yoox
 datatable: true
 ---